 There are many reasons to travel to Israel.
 These tips won't be for everyone.
-But for those who cherish the opportunity to "walk where Jesus walked," an Israel trip (or pilgrimage) is a great investment in increasing your understanding of scriptures and the Biblical world from which scriptures emerged.
+But for those who cherish the opportunity to "walk where Jesus walked," an Israel trip (or pilgrimage) is a great investment in increasing your understanding of Scripture and the biblical world from which Scripture emerged.

 - How should someone prepare to make the most of this opportunity?